-Many people’s auto insurance rates went up in 2017, with the exception of those who gained just enough experience to lower their new-driver rates, which are always the highest.
+Many people’s auto insurance rates went up, with the exception of those who gained just enough experience to lower their new-driver rates, which are always the highest.
 While many people gripe about greed on the part of insurance companies, the truth is that most insurance companies are making less money, which is why they are all raising rates.
 They need to have a large enough pool of resources to pay for clients’ losses in the event of theft, vandalism and accidents.
 If you’re interested to know exactly why rates have gone up, read this article.
 Or, read on if you’re more interested in finding ways to lower the rate you’ve been given.
 It’s very possible to change some factors auto insurance companies use to determine your rate.
 Below are the top 10 ways.

 1. Drive very cautiously